Technical & Computer Resources

 - ME Checkout Room: information about the ME Checkout Room - including checkout procedures, equipment lists and a "how-to" wiki.
 Managed by Kevin Cole and a team of lab assistants.

-- ME Projects Lab: lists equipment in CB 150, hours of operation, and how to reserve machine or lab assistant time for help on class or personal projects.
+- ME Prototyping Lab: lists equipment in EB 117, hours of operation, and how to reserve machine or lab assistant time for help on class or personal projects.

 - ME Project Scheduling & Support: learn about and reserve ME equipment or schedule time with support staff for training or project help.